kagjerde/GyverLampCpp/README.md

 Please note that this project is work-in-progress, and just a fork from the original project by CODeRUS, please use his repository for any changes: https://github.com/CODeRUS/GyverLampCpp

+Please note that the project is developed using [PLATFOMIO](https://platformio.org/) So, forst step is to download visual studio code from [Microsoft](https://code.visualstudio.com/download) Then download PLATFORMIO from inside Visual Studio Code.

+After this just download the project, and navigate to GyveLampCpp-master.

+Then all the files will make sense..

 [![Build Status](https://travis-ci.org/CODeRUS/GyverLampCpp.svg?branch=master)](https://travis-ci.org/CODeRUS/GyverLampCpp)
 <br />